KarolDuracz/SVG-Mind-Tree/README.md

 ```
 python app.py
 ```
-The server will start on localhost:5000
+Server will start on localhost:5000
 <br /><br/>
-A brief description of what the app does.
-If you've heard the term "mind maps" or "tree mind maps" that's the idea behind it.
-Only here, you build a graph dynamically, adding new nodes and changing decisions about how to play the sequence.
-Everything is saved in the .db database on disk.
-And if you fill in the TEXT field, you can add any text that will appear next to each node, for example, every 1000 ms (i.e., every 1 second, because that's the default setting, but you can change it in the source code).
-This is the variable let playIntervalMs = 1000; around line 212.
+A brief description of what app does.
+If you've heard term "mind maps" or "tree mind maps" that's the idea behind it.
+Only here, you build a graph dynamically, adding new nodes and changing decisions about how to play sequence.
+Everything is saved in .db database on disk.
+And if you fill in TEXT field, you can add any text that will appear next to each node, for example, every 1000 ms (i.e., every 1 second, because that's the default setting, but you can change it in source code).
+This is variable "let playIntervalMs = 1000;" around line 212 in index.html.
 You can create interactive mind maps or similar and replay sequences while seeing descriptions for each step (node) in the corner of the screen.
 Here's an example of such a decision graph.

 ![dump](https://github.com/KarolDuracz/SVG-Mind-Tree/blob/main/description%20of%20demo.png?raw=true)